mobilise-d/mobgap/examples/README.rst

 Examples
 ========
-Examples that show how to work with GaitLink.
+Examples that show how to work with mobgap.